theewari/theewari.github.io/_posts/2020-06-20-Linux-directory.md

         boot            : it contains everything that OS system need to boot dev             : devices, hardware
         etc             : system configuration files
-        home            : use home
+        home            : user home directory
         lib             : libraries
         lost + found    : recovered files
-        media           : mount point for removable media (cdrom) mnt             : mount point for temporary file system opt             : third party software (Applications that are not part of the base OS, can be installed in "/usr/local" or "/opt") srv             : data for the special provide by system tmp             : temporary storage space
+        media           : mount point for removable media (cdrom) mnt             : mount point for temporary file system opt             : third party software (Applications that are not part of the base OS, it can be installed in "/usr/local" or "/opt") srv             : data for the special provide by system tmp             : temporary storage space
         usr/            : unique system resource, user application source, image, etc..